PROGRAMME INTRODUCTION PER DAY:

 Conference registration is open from 11.00 to pick up badges and conference bags.
 The pre-conference ends with the Opening Cocktail of the FIAT/IFTA World Conference 2019, taking place on the Rixos Hotel’s splendid seaside terrace.
 It will also be an excellent opportunity get acquainted with the shortlisted candidates for the FIAT/ITA Archive Achievement Awards 2019

-The first day of the conference will feature the official opening with a welcoming message from FIAT/IFTA President Bríd Dooley and a keynote speech.
+The first day of the conference will feature the official opening with a welcoming message from FIAT/IFTA President Bríd Dooley and a first keynote speech by Mark Peters (Accenture).
 After the break the actual conference programme starts with three plenary presentations which focus on how audiovisual archives can adapt to special circumstances.

 The afternoon will be spent on the first parallel sessions.
 During the full afternoon the main conference room will host presentations about artificial intelligence and semantic metadata.
 Next to that there will be sessions about film collection management and digitisation solutions, innovative approaches to rights management, strategies to connect with the audience and digitisation and an answer to the question whether curation and full openness can be considered as a false opposition.